dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 #### 📜 **SQL Script:** `01.
 Initial Analysis.sql`

-Before diving deep into the data, ensuring its integrity was crucial.
-This meant meticulously checking for common issues like missing entries, zero values in critical financial columns, and inconsistencies that could skew results.
+Ensuring data integrity was a crucial first step before deeper analysis.
+This involved systematically checking for missing values, zero amounts in key financial fields, and inconsistencies that could affect the reliability of the insights.

-## 🔑 Key Actions & Questions:
+## 🔑 Key Objectives:
-- **Identifying invalid entries:** Are there sales, purchase, or pricing records with missing or zero dollar/price amounts?
+- Identify any records with missing or zero monetary values in sales, purchases, or pricing data.
-- **Assessing completeness:** What percentage of our data might be incomplete or erroneous?
+- Assess the completeness and overall cleanliness of the dataset.
-- **Validating derived values:** Do calculated values (e.g., `PurchasePrice * Quantity`) consistently match recorded totals, or are there unexpected variances?
+- Verify that calculated fields (e.g., `PurchasePrice * Quantity`) align with recorded totals.
-- **Cross-table consistency:** Are vendor records consistent across purchasing and sales datasets?
+- Confirm consistency of vendor information across related tables.

 ## 🔍 A glimpse into the Code:
 ### a.
 Missing or Zero values